ssaengs/mcp-digitalocean/internal/apps/README.md

 ## Supported Tools

-- `create-app-from-git`: Create an App Platform app from a Git repository.
+- `create-app`: Create an App Platform app from a Git repository.
 - `get-app-info`: Get information about an App Platform app.
 - `update-app`: Update an App Platform app.
 - `delete-app`: Delete an App Platform app.